chrisbog/intro-to-git/lesson2/lesson2.md

 ![](img/masterbranchafterrelease.png)

 ## Conclusion
-Well, congratulations.
+Well, congratulations!!!
 In this lesson we learned the basics of creating a feature branch and using the workflows built in to github to create the pull request and merge the changes into the master branch.

 * [Back to table of contents](../README.md)